usamyismy7/3-Project1-Class6-ExpenseTrackerApp/README.md

 ## Introduction

-This is a Expense Tracker Application.
+This is a Expense Tracker App.

-We have used React app using hooks (useState, useContext, useReducer) and the context API.
+React JS Project using Hooks (useState, useContext, useReducer) and the context API.

 Setup:
 - run ```npm i && npm start```